Chart Color Schemes

 AreaSearch assessment of residential development activity positions White Gum Valley among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates White Gum Valley averaged around 19 new dwelling approvals annually.
-Over the past five financial years, between FY21 and FY25, an estimated 96 homes were approved, with a further 8 approved so far in FY26.
-This averages out to approximately 6.4 new residents per year for every home built during this period.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, White Gum Valley averaged approximately 19 new dwelling approvals annually.
+Over the past five financial years, between FY2021 and FY2025, around 96 homes were approved, with an additional eight approved so far in FY2026.
+This results in a significant demand outpacing supply, typically exerting upward pressure on prices and intensifying competition among buyers.

-The demand for housing significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
-New homes are being built at an average expected construction cost value of $608,000, indicating a focus on the premium segment with upmarket properties.
-In FY26, $7.1 million in commercial approvals have been registered, demonstrating the area's primarily residential nature.
-Compared to Greater Perth, White Gum Valley maintains similar construction rates per person, maintaining market balance consistent with the broader area.
-However, construction activity has intensified recently.
+The average construction value of new homes over the past five financial years was $608,000, indicating a focus on the premium segment with upmarket properties.
+In FY2026 alone, $7.1 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to Greater Perth, White Gum Valley maintains similar construction rates per person, preserving market balance consistent with the broader area, although recent construction activity has increased.
+New developments consist of 9.0% detached houses and 91.0% townhouses or apartments, creating more affordable entry points and catering to downsizers, investors, and first-home buyers.
+This shift from the existing housing composition (currently 81.0% houses) suggests decreasing availability of developable sites and reflects changing lifestyles and the need for diverse, affordable housing options.

 Frequently Asked Questions - Development